-The graduating students of the Medical Devices program will be able to:
+The graduating students of the Biomedical Electronics program will be able to:

-PEO1 Exhibit strong skills in problem solving, leadership, teamwork and enterprise TEOI management.
-PEO2 Able to effectively communicate with healthcare professionals to know their PEO2 problems and provide effective solutions.
-PEO3 Use the skills to contribute to the scientific and engineering needs of the society in PEOS general and the Biomedical field in particular.
-PEO4 Pursue research degrees and practice technical competency as professionals in PEO4 Biomedical Engineering or allied fields.
-PEO5 Sustain professional development in their fields and advance to positions of greater reos responsibility with life-long learning.
+PEO1 Exhibit strong skills in problem solving, leadership, teamwork and enterprise management.
+PEO2 Able to effectively communicate with healthcare professionals to know their problems and provide effective solutions.
+PEO3 Use the skills to contribute to the scientific and engineering needs of the society in general and the Biomedical field in particular.
+PEO4 Pursue research degrees and practice technical competency as professionals in Biomedical Engineering or allied fields.
+PEO5 Sustain professional development in their fields and advance to positions of greater responsibility with life-long learning.